nwisbeta/github.io/pages/app_design/touch-gesture-control.md

 * Move through a tutorial
 * Swipe down to refresh
 * 'Paging' through multiple tutorial pages
-* To acknowledge a notification or alert
+* Acknowledge a notification or alert
 * Reveal delete button

 If a back button provides navigation to a previous page, the back swipe gesture must allow navigation to a previous pages, as an alternative method.